ncatlab/nlab-content/pages/7/2/5/5/5527/content.md

 * and $E \coloneqq \bigoplus_i H^\bullet(F_i/F_{i-1})$ is the total cohomology of the associated bigraded complex.

-At every stage we have a new family of long exact sequences
+At every stage we have a new family of long exact sequences.